BrianHicks/elm-csv/README.md

 ## FAQ

 ### Can this do TSVs too?
+What about European-style CSVs that use semicolon instead of comma?

-Yep!
+Yes to both!
 Use `decodeCustom`.
 It takes a field and row separator string, which can be whatever you need.

 ### Aren't there like (*checks*) 8 other CSV libraries already?

 Yes, there are!
-And while I appreciate the hard work that other people have put into those, there are a couple problems:
+While I appreciate the hard work that other people have put into those, there are a couple problems:

 First, you need to put together multiple libraries to successfully parse CSV.
-Usually you'll use something like [`lovasoa/elm-csv`](https://package.elm-lang.org/packages/lovasoa/elm-csv/latest/) to parse into a `List (List String)`, and then something like [`ericgj/elm-csv-decode`](https://package.elm-lang.org/packages/ericgj/elm-csv-decode/latest/) to convert from a grid of strings into the values you care about.
+Before this package was published, you had to pick one package for parsing to `List (List String)` and another to decode from that into something you actually cared about.
 Props to those authors for making their hard work available, of course, but this situation bugs me!

 I don't want to have to pick different libraries for parsing and converting.
 I just want it to work like `elm/json` where I write a decoder, give the package a string, and handle a `Result`.
 This should not require so much thought!

-The second thing, and the one that prompted me to finally do something about this, is that none of the libraries available implement `andThen`.
+The second thing, and the one that prompted me to publish this package, is that none of the libraries available at the time implemented `andThen`.
-Sure, you can use a `Result` to do whatever you like, but there's not a good way to combine make decoding decisions dependent on the fields you see.
+Sure, you can use a `Result` to do whatever you like, but there's not a good way to make a decoding decision for one field dependent on another.

 ## Contributing